 Archives

 Uncover how Diasporic African Polyrhythms from Africa, Brazil and America create mechanisms for place-making.
 Experience a Porch Choreo-Story from a Historically Black Neighborhood while learning about the Great Migration.
 Oral History/telling practices allow us to document our own stories, and speak for ourselves.
-Using dance as text, students will dance a friendship quality in the […]
+Using dance as text, students will dance a friendship quality in […]

 American Dance: From Africa to Broadway